Sales & Support: +1 (480) 360-6463

 Communication

-Because PTA’s interact with colleagues and patients on a daily basis it is important they have great communication skills.
-Being able to listen to the patient's needs and follow instructions from a physical therapist can get you a long way.
+Because PTA’s interact with colleagues and patients on a daily basis, it is important they have great communication skills.
+Being able to listen to the patient's needs and follow instructions from a physical therapist can go a long way.
 Sometimes you will also be required to talk to a patient's family and explain treatment plans, you should be able to do this efficiently.

 Detail Oriented